synthetic-corpus/udacity-meme-gen/README.md

 The project also creates a Dynamo DB table that will record a log of each meme created.

 # What is yet to be done?
-Last thing to do is set up actual autoscaling rules.
+Auto scaling policy is set and is working.
+This project is 'complete'.